kwilteam/kwil-db/extensions/README.md

 # Extensions

-Extensions are compile-time loaded pieces of code that impact core `kwild` functionality.
+Extensions are compile-time-loaded pieces of code that impact core `kwild` functionality.
 Typically, extensions impact core consensus code, and therefore great care should be taken when implementing and choosing to use certain extensions.

 ## Interfaces and Drivers